 Obstruction Point Road should only be taken by those comfortable driving along extremely narrow dirt roads.
 It is not uncommon to see drivers unable to maneuver due to oncoming traffic on this single lane dirt road with very few turnouts.
 This is for cars only and should be taken slowly and with safety in mind.
 Blind corners are common, so error on the side of caution while driving to and from your destination.
 With drops that appear to be hundreds, if not a thousand feet to the side, experienced drivers are the only ones who should attempt this route.

 The views from the parking lot and trails near Obstruction Ridge are out of this world.
 Panoramic views await that are more memorizing than the brain can handle, and expand out in every direction, making the view from Hurricane Ridge seem pedestrian and commonplace.
 With wildflowers blooming and some of the least visited hiking trails in Olympic now more easily accessible, the opening of Obstruction Ridge is a grand event that should not be missed.

 Order the new Olympic National Park Guidebook by Author Doug Scott.
 At 335+ pages, with over 78 detailed trail descriptions, hundreds of images of locations, descriptions to lodges, campgrounds and dining, as well as a city guide around the Olympic Peninsula, this guidebook will lead you on the greatest adventure Olympic National Park has to offer.

-Released as both an e-book on 5-15-2015 and out in paperback on 5-30-15, this is the definitive guide to Olympic National Park and the Olympic Peninsula.
-The e-book will be in full color, while the paperback is currently slated to be released in black and white to keep printing costs down.
+Released as both an e-book paperback, this is the definitive guide to Olympic National Park and the Olympic Peninsula.
+The e-book is in full color, while the paperback is currently in black and white to keep printing costs down.
 If you love Olympic National Park, or interested in exploring the nearly one million acres of wilderness, this guidebook will become a favorite.